SSonnyboy/STKC-Net/README.md

 # Learning Beyond Pixels: Structured Knowledge Topology  Consistency for Semi-supervised 2D/3D Medical Image Segmentation

+🎉 Our work has been accepted for MICCAI 2026!

 ### Dataset

 **Preprocess**: refer to the image pre-processing method in [CoraNet](https://github.com/koncle/CoraNet) and [BCP](https://github.com/DeepMed-Lab-ECNU/BCP) for the Pancreas dataset, Left atrium and ACDC dataset.
 Pancreas pre-processing code can be got at [CoraNet](https://github.com/koncle/CoraNet).